takuti/takuti.me/_content/en/note/pedagogy.md

 In the meantime, during the COVID-19 pandemic, digitally unprepared populations were unable to continue their learning journey as the rest of the world shifted to online, even though this constraint unlocked another avenue for [low-tech innovations](https://ab.takuti.me/p/low-tech-approach-for-mass-remote-education).

-Therefore, education will bring a net-positive impact, as long as we digitize tools (e.g., tablets, videos, learning management systems), make topics relevant to students' daily lives, and incorporate participatory and interactive exercises into classrooms (e.g., games, group discussion).
+Therefore, education will have a net-positive impact, as long as we digitize tools (e.g., tablets, videos, learning management systems), make topics relevant to students' daily lives, and incorporate participatory and interactive exercises into the classroom (e.g., games, group discussions).

 Most futuristic narratives stop here.
 But, really?

-I recently had the opportunity to participate in such a *pedagogically correct* classroom for my French learning, and honestly, it didn't work for me.
+I recently had the opportunity to participate in such a *pedagogically correct* classroom for my [French learning](/fr/note/la-nouvelle-langue), and honestly, it didn't work for me.

 ### Best practices are not for everyone